jorbDehmel/oak/docs/manual.md

 This file (`std/std.oak`), would likely contain `link!`, `include!`, and possibly even `package!` macros, all of which would expand the translation unit.

-When addendum VI mentioned that only one thread function may be defined per translation unit, that means that a file is barred from using multithreading if any of its "parent" files use it.

 ## Member Padding in Interface Libraries